 You are low on hit points and are surrounded by a ton of monsters you know you cannot defeat all on your own.
 You can see through the gates your party members desperately looking for a way to save you.
 What can you do in this situation?

 Spellcasters are powerful beings able to cast magic with varying effects.
 With a large number of spells available for casters to pick from, they need to get creative with their spells to solve any given situation they are in.
-In the case above, one extremely useful spell would be handy to escape from danger, and that is the Misty Step spell.
+In the case above, one extremely useful spell would be handy to escape from danger, and that is the spell featured in this Misty Step 5e Guide..

 What is Misty Step?